TL;DR

 | Any Occupation / ADL | (Most Basic) You can only claim if you are so severely incapacitated that you are unable to perform any job or, in some cases, unable to perform a set number of "Activities of Daily Living" (ADLs) like washing, dressing, or feeding yourself. | Not Recommended.
 This level of cover is extremely restrictive and offers very poor protection for a skilled tradesperson.
 Avoid it, even if the premium seems cheap. |

-At WeCovr, we prioritise 'Own Occupation' cover for our trade clients.
+A WeCovr specialist or trusted broker partner prioritises 'Own Occupation' cover for our trade clients.
 The small extra cost is insignificant compared to the certainty it provides at the point of claim.

 5. Premium Types: Budgeting for Your Cover

-- Guaranteed Premiums: The cost is fixed when you take out the policy and will not change unless you alter your cover.
+- guaranteed premiums: The cost is fixed when you take out the policy and will not change unless you alter your cover.
 This provides long-term budget certainty, which is ideal for self-employed financial planning.

 - Reviewable Premiums: The insurer can review and increase your premiums, typically every five years.
 They are cheaper to start with but can become much more expensive over time, potentially making the cover unaffordable when you're older and more likely to claim.